 Plaintiff initially filed suit against MAT only.
 In its Answer, MAT alleged that the ladder manufacturer was responsible for the plaintiff's injuries.
 The plaintiff amended the complaint and added Werner Ladder Company as a co-defendant.
-Throughout pre-trial discovery each defendant blamed the other for the incident, and MAT attempted to blame our client for the incident and for his injuries.
-Werner did not press a comparative fault defense, instead arguing that once its ladders were unloaded at the MAT warehouse they became MAT's responsibility, and cut-off its liability.
+Throughout pre-trial discovery each defendant blamed the other and MAT blamed the plaintiff for the incident and his injuries.
+Werner did not press a comparative fault defense, instead arguing that once its ladders were unloaded at the MAT warehouse the ladders became MAT's responsibility, and cut-off Werner's liability.

 Ignored in the defense expert's "analysis" was the fact that there had been prior incidents of ladders, and other warehoused materials, falling over in the absence of any worker involvement, and at times when the warehouse was closed on weekends.
 That evidence disproved the defense expert's conclusion that human interaction must have been involved.

 Plaintiff ended up having two foot surgeries, and a surgery to repair his left arm nerve injury.
 He had been released from further care shortly before the Mediation date for his case.
 The parties conducted a mediation.
 The case settled for $500,000, with MAT paying $350,000, and Werner paying $150,000.

 Barcus v.
 Farmers Insurance Company